 - Swap rice for cauliflower rice (or broccoli rice, carrot rice, or any other veggie rice!).
 I am fine with rice in moderation (depending on the person’s goals, of course), but I always welcome an opportunity to fit in more veggies, and cauliflower rice can be a great way to do that!
 I love putting frozen cauliflower rice in my smoothies (here is more on healthy smoothies!), but I also love this chicken cauliflower fried rice, this chicken and cauliflower rice soup, and this skillet taco cauliflower rice.

 - Swap vegetable oils (like canola, sunflower, safflower, corn, soy, and cottonseed) for ghee, extra virgin olive oil, or avocado oil.
 You know I love my veggies, and vegetable oil sounds healthy, but in fact, it’s anything but.
-Most vegetable oils are hydrogenated, oxidized, and full of omega-6 fatty acids (all things that are not great for your health – see this post for more).
+Most vegetable oils are hydrogenated, oxidized, and full of omega-6 fatty acids (all things that are not great for your health – see this post or this post for more!).
 They’re in tons of packaged foods, salad dressings, and more, but I do my best to stay away from them.
 And certainly, when cooking, I choose a healthy oil based on this post!

 - Swap energy drinks for healthier substitutes.
 Have you seen last week’s blog post?
 It will walk you through all of that!